slaclab/slacpas/README.md

 ## Clone this repository
-All labs will are uploaded to this repository.
+All labs are uploaded to this repository.
 Please clone this repository using [GitHub Desktop](https://github.com/apps/desktop) or using `git` on the command line.
 To clone the repository on the command line use the following command in a terminal:
 ```
 git clone https://github.com/slaclab/slacpas.git